Riiven Slants

 Then Martin Van Buren ran for re-election in 1840.
 He grew up in a New York town called Kinderhook and his Democratic supporters formed clubs they named O.K.
 Clubs (Old Kinderhook).
 Banners and posters everywhere read O.K.
 The campaign joke amplified the newspaper joke.
 Van Buren lost the election.
 The abbreviation survived him.

 The decisive accident was the telegraph.
 Operators needed short, unambiguous codes to confirm receipt of a message.
-O.K. happened to have no homophone, no rhyme, no easily-misheard variant.
-It was two consonants that sounded like nothing else.
+O.K. was two letters that sounded like nothing else in the traffic, and hard to mishear as anything.
 The 1840s commercial telegraph network drilled it into business English.

 There is no equivalent journey for any other word.
-'Hello' is younger but only widely used in English-speaking countries.
-'Coca-Cola' is a brand.
-OK is a real word in two hundred languages, with no language asking it to behave.
+'Hello' is younger and stayed mostly inside English.
+'Coca-Cola' is a brand, protected and marketed.
+OK belongs to no one.
+It entered language after language as a full word, with nobody asking it to behave.

 The tilt